|Real Name:||Barbara Jill Walters|

 With more than sixty years of career in the business, Walters left a great legacy behind.
 People remember her for getting access to the world’s newsmakers and asking tough questions.
 She got inducted into the Television Hall of Fame in 1989.
 In June 2007, she got a star on the Hollywood Walk of Fame.

-Barbara Walters net worth is more than $150 million.
+Barbara Walters’ wealth is around $170 million.
 And she spends a big chunk of it on philanthropy.
 In 2015, Barbara donated $15 million to the Sarah Lawrence College, her alma mater.
 It is the single largest donation in the school’s history.

 Now students walk into the Barbara Walters Campus Center, an archive of her famous interviews.
 The campus also includes a media laboratory, radio station, and dining facilities.